cybertec-postgresql/pg_squeeze/README.md

 ```

 The function starts a background worker (`scheduler worker`) that periodically
-checks which of the registered tables should be checked according to its
+checks which of the registered tables should be checked for bloat, and creates
-schedule, and creates new tasks for them.
-Another worker (`squeeze worker`) is
+a task for each.
+Another worker (`squeeze worker`) is launched whenever a task
-also launched that processes those tasks - note that the processing includes
-check whether the table is bloated enough.
+exists for particular database.

-If the workers are already running for the current database, the function does
+If the scheduler worker is already running for the current database, the
-not report any error but the new workers will exit immediately.
+function does not report any error but the new worker will exit immediately.

-If the background workers are running, you can use the following statement to
+If the workers are running for the current database, you can use the following
-stop them:
+statement to stop them:

 ```
 SELECT squeeze.stop_worker();